DecentralizeJustice/decentralKeyStorageDocs/docs/purchase/README.md

 [Myether Wallet Email Phishing](https://twitter.com/myetherwallet/status/1092498871157051392)

 [Trezor Wallet Email Phishing](https://twitter.com/trezor/status/797170025161510914)
+### Targeted Key Leak
+An attacker could use the users ip address to target them specifically and escalate an attack using the keys that we made for that user.
+A person who stores the users keys for them, if the users decides, could also use these keys to spend the users funds if they have the right number of keys.

 ## Plan to Address Risks
 ### No Email Communication
 We will not use email to communication with any users at all.
-We do not offer email signup via blogs, support via email, or any other form of email usage.
+We do not offer email communication anytime during the buying process.
+### Web Page Communication
+We will communicate through the webpage, and they will get help with their order via this main webpage.
+We will also route all identifying information via proxy using end to end encryption.
+This communication methods hides ip and other identifying information but not completely.
+### Lightning payments
+In order to hide the main payment address, we require [lightning payments](https://en.wikipedia.org/wiki/Lightning_Network) and other services like [submarine swaps](https://submarineswaps.org/).
 ## Compromises
-Although social media is a large attack surface and generally insecure on the privacy aspect MC will still use it.
-This is due to the fact that social medial is the main way that people hear about products and form community.
-MC will have a media account on all the major platforms.
-If we did not have a presence on these platforms, attackers would have an easier time masquerading as MC also.
+### Logistical Constraints
+Given the nature of shipping items in 2019, we will have to have the users address.
+We will need this information also for tax purposes, since the IRS is no one to mess [with](https://www.google.com/search?q=al+capone+irs&oq=al+capone+irs&aqs=chrome..69i57j69i64l2.2764j0j7&sourceid=chrome&ie=UTF-8).
+### Internet Constraints
+Due to the nature of how the internet works currently, by visiting my website you will reveal some information by visiting the website.
+The information that would leak would be your ip address .
+This can be avoided by using a vpn or other service.